the-expanse/SideQuestWiki/How-To-Submit-Games.md

 Try to add screenshots and a video to promote your work, the last screenshot is used as the parallax banner at the top.

 ## Add an APK File URL
-You can manually add a url to your APK file under the App Urls section of the listing editor.
+You can add a download url for your APK file under the App Urls section of the listing editor.
 Select the type `APK` in the drop down.
 If you update your app you can increase the Version Code on the listing to trigger auto-updates for users of your app.
+It is important to make sure it is a [Direct Download Url](https://github.com/the-expanse/SideQuest/wiki/How-To-Submit-Games#direct-download-warning)

 ![](https://i.imgur.com/ULJiU6U.png)